Nan1t/NanoLimbo/README.md

 ### Contacts

-If you have any question or suggestion, join to [Discord server](https://discord.gg/4VGP3Gv)
+If you have any questions or suggestions, join our [Discord server](https://discord.gg/4VGP3Gv)!